 Once a data scientist has identified their question or goal and collected and cleaned their data, the next step after data exploration is often model building and/or hypothesis testing.

 This process varies a lot depending on the data scientist's ultimate question or goal.
 For example, if a data scientist is trying to build a model to predict whether an email is spam or not, the model building process might include fitting different types of models, experimenting with tuning parameters, or even collecting and transforming data once again!

 Last but not least, communication is key in the field of data science.
 "I think it's really important for data scientists to be good communicators," says Sophie.
 "Data scientists need to know how to distill their findings down to actionable insights."

 In a business setting, data scientists are often sharing data with decision makers, executives, and management teams in order to provide insights that inform business decisions.
 Because these stakeholders don't often come from a data background, the data must be distilled down and presented in an easy-to-understand way.

 Build your skills

 If scraping, analyzing, and modeling data sounds like your idea of a dream job, a career in data science may be for you!
-Our Data Science Career Path is designed to give you all the skills you need to get started.
+Our Data Scientist Career Path is designed to give you all the skills you need to get started.
 Learn more and get started here.